 Bringing marble sculpture photos to life with the multiply blend in iOS.

-White marble sculptures can look flat and lifeless.
+White marble sculptures (especially reliefs) can look flat and lifeless in natural light.
 It’s a shame, since these are often amazing, lifelike works.
 Conventional controls, like exposure and contrast tend to make matters worse.
 But there’s a blending technique called multiply that can enrich white marble in diffuse light, saturating subtle colors and adding a very real dimension to the stone.

 What’s the multiply effect?